openvinotoolkit/nncf/README.md

 NNCF supports Compression-Aware training and Post-Training Optimization for the models from [PyTorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/), [ONNX](https://onnx.ai/) and [OpenVINO&trade;](https://github.com/openvinotoolkit/openvino).

 ## Compression-Aware Training Algorithms
+Compression-Aware Training Algorithms is a set of algorithms which takes the full training dataset to fine-tune the model after the optimization.

 |Compression algorithm|PyTorch|TensorFlow|
 | :--- | :---: | :---: |